San Juan Islands Kayak Tours

 - Small Groups

-One of the most unique kayak tour offerings we have.
+The most unique kayak tour offerings on San Juan Island.
 Over the years the “Bio” Tour has grown in popularity that it is recommended to reserve available slots months in advance.
 We limit the departures to only certain months and only certain times of the month to miss days during the full moon.
 There is only one departure per evening with a small group of guests.
 If you have not experienced kayaking in bioluminescence, this is a must do to add to your San Juan Island vacation.

 - Most Unique Kayak Tour on San Juan Island